ramrom/rams_dot_files/cheatsheets/docker_kubernetes_cheatsheet.md

 ## DOCKER
 - good article on UID/GID user mapping
     - https://www.fullstaq.com/knowledge-hub/blogs/docker-and-the-host-filesystem-owner-matching-problem
-- `--security-opt no-new-privileges` prevents things like a regular user sudo'ing as root in the container
 ### USAGE
 - `docker ps` - list running containers
 - `docker ps -a` - list containers in all states